DragonBlade77/DragonBlade77.github.io/README.md

   </style>
   <main>
   <p> so uh, there isn't much here right now.
 Why? well, I've had some fun technical problems with modification.
 I actually had to full-on restart the project from the beginnning today.
 so, yeah.
 This site is still completely pointless.
 On the plus side, I discovered how easy it was to set it up PURELY using github, and without any other scripts.
 That's nice.
 Here, have a DK.
+If it would show up for once.
 </p>
 </main>
 <img alt="donk" src="https://media.discordapp.net/attachments/617165966861664269/703380950699999333/server_weapon42.jpg"; hight: 400px; width: 400px; />